Bayonet Head - Lower King

 What is the typical household size?

 The median household size in the Bayonet Head - Lower King SA2 is 2.5 people.
-This compares to 2.4 in Rest of WA and reflects the area's household composition mix.
+This compares to 2.5 in Regional WA and reflects the area's household composition mix.

 What types of households are most common?